 Dr. George Hussey is an Assistant Professor in the University of Pittsburgh School of Medicine, Department of Pathology.
 Prior to joining the Department of Pathology, he was a Research Assistant Professor, McGowan Institute for Regenerative Medicine, University of Pittsburgh School of Medicine, Department of Surgery.
-He was also a McGowan Institute Postdoctoral Associate in the laboratory of Stephen Badylak, DVM, PhD, MD, and a Postdoctoral Fellow in the laboratory of Philip Howe, PhD, Hollings Cancer Center, Medical University of South Carolina, Charleston, Department of Biochemistry & Molecular Biology.
-In addition to his academic duties, Dr. Hussey has served since 2018 as the Vice President of Research & Development at ECM Therapeutics, Inc., a startup regenerative medicine company.
-In 2019, Dr. Hussey was honored with the Innovation Award (University of Pittsburgh) and he became a member of the American Society for Matrix Biology.
+He was also a McGowan Institute Postdoctoral Associate in the laboratory of Stephen F. Badylak, DVM, PhD, MD, and a Postdoctoral Fellow in the laboratory of Philip H. Howe, PhD, Hollings Cancer Center, Medical University of South Carolina, Charleston, Department of Biochemistry & Molecular Biology.
+In addition to his academic duties, Dr. Hussey is a scientific co-founder of ECM Therapeutics, a startup regenerative medicine company, and has served since 2018 as the Vice President of Research & Development.
+In 2019, Dr. Hussey was honored with the Innovation Award (University of Pittsburgh).
+He is a member of the American Society for Matrix Biology, and the Tissue Engineering and Regenerative Medicine International Society (TERMIS).

 Dr. Hussey received his BSc in Biology at the University of Akron, Akron, OH.
 He obtained his PhD in Regulatory Biology from Cleveland State University, Cleveland Clinic Lerner Research Institute, Department of Cancer Biology, Cleveland, OH.